-- If you have any of these health problems: Anemia (other than sickle cell anemia); bone marrow problems like low platelet count, low red blood cell count, or low white blood cell count; or wounds on the legs (leg ulcers).
+- If your child has any of these health problems: Anemia (other than sickle cell anemia); bone marrow problems like low platelet count, low red blood cell count, or low white blood cell count; or wounds on the legs (leg ulcers).

-- If you are taking any of these drugs: Didanosine or stavudine.
+- If your child is taking any of these drugs: Didanosine or stavudine.

-- In people who have HIV, very bad and sometimes deadly pancreas, liver, and nerve problems have happened when this drug was taken with certain other drugs.
+- Severe pancreas, liver, and nerve problems have happened when this drug was taken with certain drugs used to treat HIV.
+Sometimes, this has been deadly.
+If you have questions.
 Talk with the doctor.